Call4Cloud | MMP-C | Autopilot | Device Preparation

 After wiping the VM again and enrolling it again with Autopilot, I simply opened the event log and started searching for errors.
 It’s a good thing Microsoft implemented a “Retry” button (even when it doesn’t fix it, this time..)

-As shown above, I noticed 2 things.
-1 thing funny and 1 line mentioning something I “thought” I never heard of
+As shown above, I noticed two things.
+One thing funny and 1 line mentioning something I “thought” I never heard of

-The first one was mentioning the “Golden Path Xbox account”… Mmm… there are 4 CIS policies that are also mentioning Xbox
+The first one mentions the “Golden Path Xbox account”… Mmm… there are 4 CIS policies that are also mentioning Xbox

-But after ruling them out by configuring them to be enabled in my own tenant, it didn’t solve the Something Went Wrong screen.
-Let’s move on to the stuff I “thought” never heard off
+But it didn’t solve the Something Went Wrong screen after I ruled them out by configuring them to be enabled in my own tenant.
+Let’s move on to the stuff I “thought” I had never heard of.

 The second one was mentioning the WindowsUdk.Security.Credentials.UI.CredUICoordinator with some DevicePixelRatio information in it.